10 Things You Must Know About Retiring to Florida

 The availability of coverage and cost of premiums can vary a lot by insurer in Florida.
 The Florida Office of Insurance Regulation has a great Rate Comparison Tool that provides premium estimates from insurers in your county.
 Among the insurers listed on the comparison tool is Citizens Property Insurance Corporation, a nonprofit created by the Florida legislature to provide insurance to property owners who can’t find coverage from private insurers.
 You can find an independent agent in your area who works with many companies and knows the local marketplace at TrustedChoice.com.
 Also see the Florida Office of Insurance Regulation’s Hurricane Season Resources for more information about your rights, insurers selling coverage in your area, and resources to help you find a policy and get your claim paid.

-“Homeowners insurance in general can be tough to get when you live on a barrier island,” says Elliott, the transplant from upstate New York.
-“No one wanted to insure us, so we had to use the default state insurer.”
+"Homeowners insurance in general can be tough to get when you live on a barrier island,” one Florida transplant told me.
+“No one wanted to insure us, so we had to use the default state insurer."

 Florida Has Lots of Creepy, Crawly Things